 For further guidance on spray drift management and the safe use of agrichemicals refer to NZS 8409:2004 Management of Agrichemicals.

-Taking these practical steps is particularly important when you apply prothiofos using wide-dispersive methods such as by boom sprayer.
+Taking these practical steps is particularly important when you apply acephate using wide-dispersive methods such as by aerial application or boom sprayer.

 Record how you reduce spray drift